GlobalFishingWatch/vessel-classification/README.md

             --metrics minimal

-- `compute_metrics.py` -- evaluate restults and dump vessel lists.
+- `python -m train.compute_metrics` -- evaluate restults and dump vessel lists.
 Use `--help` to see options

-- *running inference* -- Unless you have local access to a heavy duty machine, you should probably run this on ComputeEngine as described below.
-If running remotely, use tmux so that your run doesn't die if your connection gets dropped.
+- *running inference* -- Unless you have local access to a heavy duty machine, you should probably run this on the dataflow pipeline in `pipe-features`

    - Copy a model checkpoint locally: